bhoward/focsipedia/docs/logic/pred-deduction.md

   does not matter, only the association between its uses and the quantifier that is binding it.
-That is, we will consider $\exists xP(x)$ and $\exists yP(y)$ to be the same (and we may choose the name of the variable to avoid confusion with other variables as needed).[^The analogy in programming is to note that the index variable for a loop can be anything; although we might usually use _i_, we may consistently switch to using _j_ for a given loop if there is already a variable named _i_ in that part of the program.]
+That is, we will consider $\exists xP(x)$ and $\exists yP(y)$ to be the same (and we may choose the name of the variable to avoid confusion with other variables as needed).[^2]

+[^2]: The analogy in programming is to note that the index variable for a loop can be anything; although we might usually use _i_, we may consistently switch to using _j_ for a given loop if there is already a variable named _i_ in that part of the program.

 Just as we can introduce temporary assumptions into subproofs, that are only available within that nested block of the proof, we will also introduce